Al-Stu/seastackplot/README.md

 sea_stack_plot(data = ggplot2::diamonds,
                data.column = 'price',
                group.column = 'cut',
-               bin.width = 1000 # bin.width defaults to 1, for this data that is
+               bin.width = 1000, # bin.width defaults to 1, for this data that is
                                 # too high resolution so we set it to 1000
+               show.confidence.int = T
                )
 ```